ganqqwerty/123-Essential-JavaScript-Interview-Questions/README.md

-##Contributing
+## Contributing

-I'm always welcome to feedback on how the book can be improved, and more questions can be added.
+We always appreciate your feedback on how the book can be improved, and more questions can be added.
 If you think you have some question then please add that and open a pull request.

-####Note: All contributor to this book will be added as contributor in Book Last page by default, So if you have contributed and don't wanted to be included then please write an email to me at nihantanu@gmail.com

-##For any other query:

-##License
+## License

 This book is released under a Creative Commons Attribution-Noncommercial- No Derivative Works 3.0 United States License.